-Qualifications, knowledge, or experience Skill and expertise I. Does not hold shares exceeding 1% of the total Economics, Accounting, Finance, Audit, Internal Control oting rights of the company, its parent company, subsidiary, associated company, or juristic person hat may have a conflict of interest.
-This includes hares held by related persons of such independent director (including related persons as defined in Section 258 of the Securities and Exchange Act).
-2. Is not or has never been a director involved in nanagement, employee, permanent consultant, or person with control of the company, its parent company, subsidiary, subsidiary of the same tier, person with control of the company, or juristic person that may nave a conflict of interest, unless such status has ceased for at least 2 years prior to being appointed as a director.
-3. Is not a person related by blood or registration n the nature of father, mother, spouse, sibling, and child, including the spouse of a child, to the executive, major shareholder, person with control, or person nominated to be an executive, person with control, or person nominated to be an executive or person with control of the company or subsidiary.
-Does not have or has never had a business elationship with the company, its parent company, subsidiary, associated company, major shareholder, person with control of the company, or juristic person that may have a conflict of interest, in a nanner that may interfere with the independent udgment of such director, including not being or naving never been a significant shareholder or person vith control of a person who has a business elationship with the company, its parent company, subsidiary, associated company, major shareholder, or uristic person that may have a conflict of interest, unless such status has ceased for at least 2 years prior to being appointed as a director.
-5. Is not a director appointed to represent a director of the company, a major shareholder, or a hareholder who is a related person of a major hareholder of the company.
-5. Is not or has never been an auditor of the company, its parent company, subsidiary, associated company, major shareholder, or person with control of he company, and is not a significant shareholder, person with control, or partner of an audit firm of which the auditor of the company, its parent company, subsidiary, associated company, or major shareholder s a member, unless such status has ceased for at east 2 years prior to being appointed as a director.

-7. Is not or has never been a provider of any professional services, including legal and financial advisory services, receiving fees exceeding 2 million baht per year from the company, its parent company, subsidiary, associated company, major shareholder, or person with control of the company, and is not a significant shareholder, person with control, or partner of such professional service provider, unless such status has ceased for at least 2 years prior to being appointed as a director.
+Qualifications, knowledge, or experience Skill and expertise 1.
+Does not hold shares exceeding 1% of the total voting rights Economics, Accounting, Finance, Audit, Internal Control of the company, its parent company, subsidiary, associated company, or juristic person that may have a conflict of interest.
+This includes shares held by related persons of such independent director (including related persons as defined in Section 258 of the Securities and Exchange Act).
+2. Is not or has never been a director involved in management, employee, permanent consultant, or person with control of the company, its parent company, subsidiary, subsidiary of the same tier, person with control of the company, or juristic person that may have a conflict of interest, unless such status has ceased for at least 2 years prior to being appointed as a director.
+Is not a person related by blood or registration in the nature of father, mother, spouse, sibling, and child, including the spouse of a child, to the executive, major shareholder, person with control, or person nominated to be an executive, person with control, or person nominated to be an executive, · · · · person with control of the company or subsidiary.
+4. Does not have or has never had a business relationship with the company, its parent company, subsidiary, associated company, major shareholder, person with control of the company, or juristic person that may have a conflict of interest, in a manner that may interfere with the independent judgment of such director, including not being or having never been a significant shareholder or person with control of a person who has a business relationship with the company, its parent company, subsidiary, associated company, major shareholder, or juristic person that may have a conflict of interest, unless such status has ceased for at least 2 years prior to being appointed as a director.
+5. Is not a director appointed to represent a director of the company, a major shareholder, or a shareholder who is a related person of a major shareholder of the company.
+6. Is not or has never been an auditor of the company, its parent company, subsidiary, associated company, major shareholder, or person with control of the company, and is not a significant shareholder, person with control, or partner of an audit firm of which the auditor of the company, its parent company, subsidiary, associated company, or major shareholder is a member, unless such status has ceased for at least 2 years prior to being appointed as a director.
+7. Is not or has never been a provider of any professional services, including legal and financial advisory services, receiving fees exceeding 2 million baht per year from the company, its parent company, subsidiary, associated company, major shareholder, or person with control of the company, and is not a significant shareholder, person with control, or partner of such professional service provider, unless such status has ·